kkvn11/kkvn11-Kinect-Based-Human-Pose-Estimation-and-Analysis-System/README.md

 # Kinect-Based Human Pose Estimation and Analysis System

 This project is a full-featured application for extracting human skeleton data using Kinect and evaluating fitness movements based on joint angles and bone lengths.
-It was developed as a graduation thesis project at Jinan University.
+It was developed as a  project at Jinan University.

 ![System Architecture](images/system-architecture.png)
 ![Software Interface](images/software-interface.png)